TheRichSquad/HackNC2019/README.md

 and is both difficult and expensive.
 ```

-4. We further submitted our data under the MIT Open Source License for future researcher to help predict human trafficking ads.
+4. We further submitted our data under the MIT Open Source License in hopes that future researchers can help us predict human trafficking ads.
 Predicting of ads can allow for law enforcement to target the specific traffickers since they can come into contact with these individuals who often move between places.
 In addition, we made a simple web app to demo our project that will allow users to visualize and data engineered which will help identify future posts.

 ## Challenges
 - Since we weren't able to find any datasets to implement our original idea, we had to generate data ourselves